top of page

 My Work

-It's the duality of nature that interests me - not just the tranquil beauty but also the violent force, the calm before the storm or the storm as it rages and the calm that follows - the moment before and the moment after (see A Little Island at right and Caribbean Morning).
+When I'm painting I'm always remembering what was or what could be - the oceans and rivers and woods and faraway places.
+In the process of painting these memories it's the duality of nature that interests me - not just the tranquil beauty but also the violent force, the calm before the storm or the storm as it rages and the calm that follows - the moment before and the moment after (see A Little Island at right and Caribbean Morning).
+Those memories could come from my childhood or a more recent memory, but it's always something remembered, something longed for - the scent of the pine woods, the ocean's surf, owls calling at twilight, catching sight of an island across the horizon, the stars and the moon.
+Sometimes it might be something spiritual and transcendental, something unknown but felt and sensed.
+The mystery of nature.

 Throughout my work the horizon is important because that's where I've always felt my memories lie, just over that horizon.
 As I paint, the horizon remains fluid throughout the stages as I work and can shift positions up or down several times during a painting or might even disappear entirely.
 But once I've fixed that horizon (or not) and I've discovered what lies beyond and out of sight, I begin to think about a more naturalistic light and color.
-I want the color to be intense in the way a memory can be so vivid, real but yet unreal at the same time.
-For me, no painting is ever really finished it just finally reaches a point where I stop, but even then I'll probably revisit that painting at some future time (see The Stopping Tree at right).

 So, after a long and happy life lived in paint I find myself still in love with the paint itself whether watercolor, acrylic or oil and whether it's representational or abstract.
 And still in love with all you artists out there that create your wonderful works, now and past, and more than ever still and always in love with the muse that shares my love of art, my heart, Christina Rosalia.